• Committees & Knowledge Communities

 Committee on Design

 Award-winning architecture, architects, and collaborative efforts are the focus of this committee.
-Juries are selected, criteria is evaluated, and talent is recognized through Honor Awards, Special Awards, Young Architects Awards, 25 Year Award, Louis Lundgren Award, Gold Medal, Firm Award and the Affordable Housing Design Award.
+Juries are selected, criteria is evaluated, and talent is recognized through Honor Awards, Collaborative Achievement Awards, Young Architects Award, Next Gen Award, 25 Year Award, Louis Lundgren Award for Service, Gold Medal, Firm Award, and the Affordable Housing Design Award.

-Meeting date: Second Thursday of the month at 12:00 pm at AIA Minnesota
+Meeting date: Second Thursday of the month at 12:00 pm on Zoom

 Committee on the Environment (COTE)